In 2020, the Chillicothe Ross Chamber of Commerce joined the Leap of Kindness movement.

 • Collect and deliver food to food pantries, homeless shelters, or blessing boxes.

-• Send a note of gratitude to your child’s teacher, coach, or another school employee that has an impact.
+• Send a note of gratitude to your child’s teacher, coach, or another school employee who has had an impact.

-• Contact your favorite charity to see if they have something they need (room painted, furniture moved, drive for supplies, etc.).
+• Contact your favorite charity to see if they need something (room painted, furniture moved, drive for supplies, etc.).

 • Seniors in assisted living often need a boost.
-A small bouquet of flowers, or a note, or even a personal visit can make their day.
+A small bouquet, a note, or a personal visit can make their day.

 • Money helps all non-profits.
 Organize a fund-raiser – as small as a penny drive or as much as a specific fundraiser for a specific project – to help your favorite organization.